kpreid/3dp-duct-and-fan-fittings/README.md

 * `fan-louver.scad` provides moderate weather/finger protection for a 120 mm fan mounted to the other side of a panel.
 (It would be oversized if used for a duct, but a redesign would be feasible.)

 * `stator.scad` is a simple stator (in the fluid dynamic sense, not the electric motor sense) for 120 mm fans.
-When using two fans in series, placing the stator between them will provide a moderate improvement in performance.
+When using two fans in series, placing the stator between them will provide a moderate improvement in performance. **Print two copies and glue them together,** using the 1/4" center hole for alignment while gluing.

 * `fan-table-edge-clamp.scad` adds a flat plate sticking out of the side of an assembly of the other 120 mm components, which may be used with a clamp to secure the assembly to the edge of a flat surface perpendicular to the direction of the duct.
 This design needs work — it lacks some tolerances and room for nut/bolt insertion.